Further properties of ball prolates and approximation of related almost band-limited functions: Approximation of almost band-limited functions over the d-dimensional unit ball

 \subsection{Approximation of almost band limited functions by ball polynomials}

 We study in this section the quality of approximation of almost band limited functions by their expansion in the basis of ball polynomials.
-To do this, we start by the following technical lemma controlling the general term of the associated projection series. \begin{lemma} Let $c>0$, then for every $f\in B_c$ and any $ k \geq \frac{ec}{2} $
+To do so, we start by the following technical lemma controlling the general term of the associated projection series. \begin{lemma} Let $c>0$.
+Then, for any $f\in B_c$ and any $ k \geq \frac{ec}{2} $

 \end{lemma}